nathaniel733/Sleep-Detector-/README.md

 The Sleep Detector can be integrated into various vehicles, from personal cars to commercial fleets, making it a versatile tool for enhancing road safety across different driving environments.
 Through this project, we aim to contribute to safer driving practices and reduce the incidence of fatigue-related accidents on the roads.

+This project requires the shape_predictor_68_face_landmarks.dat file for facial landmark detection.
+You can download it using the following link:

+<a href="https://drive.google.com/file/d/16R9lqnhr0-PwFn-8srYQhe4T729uDKP-/view?usp=sharing"><p>Download shape_predictor_68_face_landmarks.dat</p></a>
+After downloading, please ensure to extract the file and place it in the appropriate directory within your project.